apache/rocketmq/docs/en/CLITools.md

 # Instructions on the use of mqadmin Management tools

-Before introducing the mqadmin management tool, first declare the following points:
+Before introducing the mqadmin management tool, the following points need to be declared:

-1. The method for executing a command is:./mqadmin {command} {args}
+1. The way of executing a command is:./mqadmin {command} {args}
-2. Almost all commands need to configure the -n parameter to represent the NameServer address, formatted as ip:port;
+2. Almost all commands need to attach the -n option to represent the nameServer address, formatted as ip:port;
-3. Almost all commands can get help information with the -h parameter;
+3. Almost all commands can get help information with the -h option;
-4. If both the brokerAddress (-b) configuration item and the clusterName (-c) configuration item are present, the command is executed with the brokerAddress.If brokerAddresses are not configured, only one brokerAddress is supported for all hosts in the cluster.The format of the -b parameter is ip:port and the default value of port is 10911;
+4. If the broker address -b option and clusterName -c option are both configured with specific values, the command execution will select the broker address specified by -b option.
+The value of the -b option can only be configured with a single address.
+The format is ip:port.
+The default port value is 10911.
+If the value of the -b option is not configured, the command will be applied to all brokers in the entire cluster.
 5. You can see many commands under tools, but not all commands can be used, only the commands initialized in MQAdminStartup can be used, you can also modify this class, add or customize commands;
 6. Due to the issue of version update, a small number of commands may not be updated in time, please read the related command source code to eliminate and resolve the error.